 Warhol’s Marilyn Monroe portrait

-For his Marilyn portrait, Warhol portrayed the famous movie star from a publicity photograph that he knew almost nobody would recognize from the Movie Niagara, which was released in 1953, rather than draw an image of her face or paint it.
+For his Marilyn portrait, Warhol portrayed the famous movie star from a publicity photograph that he knew almost nobody would recognize from the movie Niagara, which was released in 1953, rather than draw an image of her face or paint it.
 Warhol’s Marilyn Diptych was created from 2 silver canvases on which Warhol silkscreened a picture of Monroe 50 times.

-In his Marilyn Monroe series, contrary to normal expectations, Warhol created the Monroe diptych by painting the canvas first using different colors9 before he screened the now famous image of Marilyn on top of the canvas.
+In his Marilyn Monroe series, contrary to normal expectations, Warhol created the Monroe diptych by painting the canvas first using different colors9 before he screened the now-famous image of Marilyn on top of the canvas.
 The misregistration of the screen-print and painting resulted in a dynamic surface that he then enhanced using a spectrum of colors.

 This act of printing and painting in several variations allowed Warhol to play and explore the range of graphic possibilities that that single image of Marilyn could produce.
-Warhol demonstrated his extraordinary use of color by adding day-glow colors and metallic paints that were not commonly found in contemporary art, which further helped it to stand out.
+Warhol demonstrated his extraordinary use of color by adding day-glow colors and metallic paints that were not commonly found in contemporary art, which further helped it stand out.

 The surprising meaning behind Warhol’s portrait of female superstars